 It should be noted that Vallhunds are not hypoallergenic.

-They can live for around 12 to 15 years if they have proper care, daily exercise, and a good diet.
+They can live for around 12 to 15 years provided proper care, exercise and diet.

 Life expectancy will also depend on their individual genetics and medical history.